facebook/lexical/packages/lexical-markdown/README.md

 And bundles of commonly used transformers:
 - `TRANSFORMERS` - all built-in transformers
 - `ELEMENT_TRANSFORMERS` - all built-in element transformers
-- `TEXT_FORMAT_TRANSFORMERS` - all built-in text format trasnformers
+- `TEXT_FORMAT_TRANSFORMERS` - all built-in text format transformers
-- `TEXT_MATCH_TRANSFORMERS` - all built-in text match trasnformers
+- `TEXT_MATCH_TRANSFORMERS` - all built-in text match transformers

 Transformers are explicitly passed to markdown API allowing application-specific subset of markdown or custom transformers.